thaboxan/THAJAF449_WFO2401_GROUPA_ThaboJafta_SDF10/README.md

 While building this website, I encountered several challenges:

 - **Understanding Tailwind CSS**: As a utility-first CSS framework, Tailwind CSS was initially challenging to grasp.
-However, with practice, I was able to understand how to use utility classes to style my website to the specifications effectively.
+However, with practice, I was able to understand how to use utility classes to style my website effectively.
 - **Implementing Responsive Design**: Ensuring the website looked good on both desktop and mobile devices was a challenge.
 I learned how to use media queries and responsive design classes in Tailwind CSS to achieve this.
-- **Creating a Navigation Bar**: Making the navigation at the top of the page required a good understanding of CSS positioning.
+- **Creating a Navigation Bar**: Making the navigation bar at the top of the page required a good understanding of CSS positioning.
 I learned how to use several classes in Tailwind CSS to achieve this.
 - **Using CSS Grid**: Creating complex responsive designs using CSS Grid was challenging.
 However, with practice, I was able to understand how to use CSS Grid effectively.

+## Installation and Setup

+To view the website locally, follow these steps:

+1. Clone the repository to your local machine.
+2. Open the HTML file in your web browser.

-## Usage
+## Hosting

-To view the website, you can go to https://cachex.netlify.app/ on your favorite browser.
+The website is hosted on Netlify.
+You can view the live site here [https://cachex.netlify.app/].

 ## Contributing